zeero/CCPlugins/README.md

 ## What is CCPlugins?

-A curated set of commands that extend Claude Code with common development workflows.
+A curated and tested set of commands that extend Claude Code with common development workflows.
 Each command uses Claude's context awareness to intelligently handle tasks that normally require manual work.

 ## Installation